-- Download the controller by going to the polargraph download area and getting the zip called polargraph then the highest numbers.
+- Download the controller by going to the polargraph download area and get the most recent bundle.

 - Unzip it.
 You’ll find there is an application inside called polargraphcontroller.
 Run it!

 - If it doesn’t run (sometimes it doesn’t), you’ll need to run it from source code.
 This article on the Polargraph wiki explains how.